onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 talk about world leaders and how they're not real leaders, they're opportunists or at best merely managers - with their worthless photo ops and their books

 the many will evaluate the few instead of the few evaluating the many
+    We should be evaluators

 Talk about valence - sign - contrast - good & evil, reward vs punishment, positive vs negative, forward vs backward

+the problem is not selfishness or ego - it is having too small of a self

+we are finite systems with finite resources and how we prioritize and steer our attention (our most precious resource - even more precious than time or maybe even energy) is everything

+"None are more hopelessly enslaved than those who falsely believe they are free." — Goethe

 Talk about love
-love is a fundamental truth of reality give til it hurts
+love is a fundamental truth of reality give til it hurts truth is more important than life itself because it underpins it - there is no life without truth because life is a self-perpetuating process that uses knowledge for its maintenance, propagation, and reproduction
+Life depends on truth because it is built on truth - an accurate description of its environment in the form of knowledge

 Witness meee!
 From mad max - recognition
 Witness meee! - with me not facing the camera when spraying with silver (not actually spraying) and interleave with footage from film